 Is the PSW visa a Tier 2 visa?

 No, the PSW visa (Graduate Route) is not a Tier 2 visa.
 The Graduate Route operates under its own category in Appendix Graduate of the Immigration Rules.
-Tier 2 was replaced by the Skilled Worker visa in December 2020, which requires employer sponsorship.
-The Graduate Route is completely unsponsored—you don't need a job offer to apply.
+Tier 2 was replaced by the Skilled Worker visa in December 2020, which requires employer sponsorship at RQF Level 6 and minimum £41,700 salary.
+The Graduate Route is completely unsponsored — you don't need a job offer to apply.

 Can I extend my PSW visa after 2 years?

 No, the Graduate Route cannot be extended.
 You can only use it once, and the duration (2 or 3 years) is fixed.
-However, before your Graduate Route expires, you can switch to another visa category such as the Skilled Worker visa (if you secure sponsored employment), Global Talent visa, Innovator Founder visa, or a spouse/partner visa if you marry a British citizen or settled person.
+However, before your Graduate Route expires, you can switch to another visa category such as the Skilled Worker visa (if you secure sponsored employment), Global Talent visa, Innovator Founder visa, High Potential Individual visa, Scale-up visa, or a spouse/partner visa if you marry a British citizen or settled person.

 What are the new PSW rules for 2027?

 From 1 January 2027, the Graduate Route duration will be reduced from 2 years to 18 months for Bachelor's and Master's degree holders.
 PhD graduates will continue to receive the full 3-year permission.
-If you apply on or before 31 December 2026, you will receive the current 2-year permission.
+If you apply on or before 31 December 2026, you will receive the current 2-year permission — the deadline is the application submission date, not the decision date.
 This change is part of the UK government's broader immigration reforms to reduce net migration.

 Can I bring my family on a PSW visa?

-If you already had dependents on your Student visa, they can apply to extend their stay alongside your Graduate Route application.
+If you already had dependants on your Student visa, they can apply to extend their stay alongside your Graduate Route application.
 However, you cannot bring new family members on the Graduate Route.
-Dependents must pay their own application fee (£880) plus the full IHS rate (£1,035/year, not the student discount).
-They can work without restrictions during their stay.
+Dependants must pay their own application fee (£937 from April 2026) plus the full IHS rate of £1,035/year (not the student discount).
+They can work without restrictions during their stay, except as professional sportspersons.

 Does PSW visa time count toward settlement (ILR)?